 You can find further details about baselines if you enroll in a PMI certification training.

 What are the Duties of the Project Manager with the Baseline?

-The project manager must look into deviations from project baseline when work is being done.
+The project manager must look into deviations from the baseline when work is being done.
 Because after the planning process is completed, this plan is agreed on by all stakeholders and everybody expects that actual results will be as planned during planning.
 The role of the project manager is to check during project execution whether there is any variance from the cost baseline, schedule baseline or scope baseline.
 If there is a risk that will cause to exceed project budget, or if there is a risk that will cause project delay, corrective and preventive actions that will impact the project should be taken.

 When the Changes Should Occur in the Project Baseline?

-Changes to project baseline can be formally requested during Executing Process Group or project monitoring and control process group.
+Changes to the baseline can be formally requested during Executing Process Group or project monitoring and control process group.
 Project baseline updates cannot be done easily once they are tied and agreed by the stakeholders.
-Because a project baseline will be the reference point to check project performance.
+Because a baseline will be the reference point to check project performance.
 So, changing this reference point will cause misleading performance measurements.
-Therefore, a project baseline is updated with an official request and with the approval of the project sponsor or customer.
+Therefore, a baseline is updated with an official request and with the approval of the project sponsor or customer.

 Changes are evaluated and approved through the Perform Integrated Change Control process of the project integration management.
 Changes are evaluated by the change control board with its impacts to the project.
 If a change is approved by the change control board, then impacts of the change are revised in the project plans first, and then the change is implemented.
 Lectures about change management can be found in CAPM courses as well.

 Deviations from the project baseline are often due to incomplete risk identification and risk management.
-If there is a deviation from the project baseline, for instance, if the cost of an activity or item is exceeding the planned values, or if an activity or work package is taking longer than the planned durations, then there might have been an unanticipated work or impact.
+If there is a deviation from the baseline, for instance, if the cost of an activity or item is exceeding the planned values, or if an activity or work package is taking longer than the planned duration, then there might have been an unanticipated work or impact.
 This is mainly because of improper risk identification and risk management.